satyam24262-debug/Mini-Project/README.md

-Here , All Mini-Projects are present
+Here , All Mini-Projects are present.